In the Footsteps of Lord of the Rings

 The three films were nominated for 30 Academy Awards and won 17 of them.
 Locations played a huge role in the films' success, many of them being in the immediate vicinity of Wellington.

-For an insider's look at the magic behind the making of "The Lord of the Rings," you'll visit Weta Cave in nearby Miramar, the studio where many of the visual effects were created.
-In Weta Cave's theater, while snacking on scones, served with coffee or tea, you'll watch enlightening interviews with Jackson, co-producer Jamie Selkirk, and props, costumes and special-effects masters Richard Taylor and Tania Rodger.
+For an insider's look at the magic behind the making of "The Lord of the Rings," you'll visit Weta Cave in nearby Miramar, which is Weta Workshop’s mini-museum, theaterette and shop.
+You’ll make your way to an iconic theater to enjoy morning tea as you watch enlightening interviews with Jackson, co-producer Jamie Selkirk, and props, costumes and special-effects masters Richard Taylor and Tania Rodger.
 These exclusive interviews reveal the remarkable ingenuity and imagination that went into the making of "The Lord of the Rings" films, which grossed nearly $3 billion at the box office.
 Many of the characters in the films are on display in the museum at Weta Cave.

 Next, take a short drive along the stunning, wild South Coast of Wellington.
 Now a marine reserve, you'll travel out to the very edge of the reserve and visit the information center at Owhiro Bay.
 While admiring the natural beauty of this location, you can see where Frodo and Sam finally reached the 'Gates of Mordor'.
 Afterwards, you'll travel directly back to the pier.